import all python add-ons etc that will be needed later on

-5 Trig, hyperbolic and inverse functions, waves, polar coordinates & factorials#
+5 Trig, hyperbolic and inverse functions, waves, polar coordinates, factorials#

 ## import all python add-ons etc that will be needed later on